freshp/php-the-small-things/README.md

 ### Free online tools
 * if you need regex, than use [this page](https://regex101.com/)
 * you want to schedule a cronjob, than look at [this page](https://crontab.guru/)
 * you are not sure with your version constraint, than look at [this page](https://jubianchi.github.io/semver-check/#/)
+* communication is the key, use [showcode](https://showcode.app/) for better presentations

 ## IDE
 * use an IDE for example [PHPStorm](https://www.jetbrains.com/phpstorm/)